Paul Opposing Peter

-The account of the confrontation between Paul and Peter is recorded in Galatians 2:11-19.
+The account of Paul opposing Peter and their confrontation is recorded in Galatians 2:11-19.
 In this passage, Paul rebuked Peter for submitting to the prejudice of the Jews who said that people from all ethnic backgrounds had to fulfill the Jewish ritual law before they could become proper Christians.

-There was no real controversy between Peter and Paul.
+Clearly, there was no real controversy between Peter and Paul.
 They were in agreement on the general principles and the decision of the council with respect to the status of Gentiles within the Christian church.
 And for this reason, Peter remained silent and didn’t give a defense to his actions.
-He was wrong in judgment.
-And his submission revealed his good intentions and willingness to be corrected.
-This very spirit of humility united both the Jews and the gentiles in their mission to spread the truth to all the world.
+He was wrong in judgment at that particular incident.
+And his submission revealed his good intentions and willingness to be reminded and corrected.
+This very spirit of humility united the disciples and also the Jews and the gentiles in their mission to spread the truth to all the world.

 In His service,